ChrisHandley/intro-to-python-lambda/_episodes/01-intro.md

 `Parameters` is where we can define some parameters that are used within the template.
 We can define them here and set defaults, as these values can be specified as part of the SAM deploy CLI command e.g. in our example the `DomainName` is has a `Type` and a `Default`.
 In essence this is like defining environment variables for the CloudFormation template.

 `Resources` is where we begin to define the resources that build our service.
 This consists of functions, S3 buckets, queues, api gateways, and more.
 For this tutorial we will focus just on two types that allow us to build our Serverless function.

+`Outputs` is where we define the names of the resources made.
+This defines them so they can be referenced elsewhere outside of this stack.

 ## Lambda Function